W210-Audio-Upscaling/Decibull/docs/index.md

-# Decibull - Deep Voice Enhancer
+# DeciBull - Deep Voice Enhancer

 ![GAN Diagram](img/gan_diagram.png)

 **Is it hard to understand what your colleagues are saying while working from home?**

-Improve your colleague's or friend's audio on any device.
+DeciBull Audio will improve your colleague's or friend's audio on any device using state-of-the art machine learning.

-Get Decibull For Free (Link to download) (Make button)
+Get DeciBull For Free (Link to download) (Make button)

-See How it works (Link to demo)
+See how it works (Link to demo)